isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-If you have local "things" that requires cleanup, but is not represented by an object with a destructor, such cleanup must also be done before a `throw`.
+If you have a local "thing" that requires cleanup, but is not represented by an object with a destructor, such cleanup must also be done before a `throw`.
 Sometimes, [`finally()`](#Re-finally) can make such unsystematic cleanup a bit more manageable.